Muxthafa/YMatterSyncDemo/src/components/Rectangle_demo/Rectangle_demo.md

 assertions is most often a side effect of you actually checked that the variable is not `null` but TypeScript doesn't correctly carry on that information till the usage of the variable.

-In most cases it’s possible to replace the non-null assertion by structuring your code/checks slightly different or using [user defined type guards](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards) to properly tell TypeScript what type a variable has.
+In most cases itâs possible to replace the non-null assertion by structuring your code/checks slightly different or using [user defined type guards](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards) to properly tell TypeScript what type a variable has.

 Using non-null assertion increases the risk for future bugs.
-In case the condition under which we assumed that the variable can’t be `null` has changed (potentially even due to changes in completely different files), the non-null assertion would now wrongly disable proper type checking for us.
+In case the condition under which we assumed that the variable canât be `null` has changed (potentially even due to changes in completely different files), the non-null assertion would now wrongly disable proper type checking for us.

-If you’re not using non-null assertions in your plugin or are starting a new plugin, consider enabling the [`@typescript-eslint/no-non-null-assertion`](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/no-non-null-assertion.md) linting rule for you plugin in the [`.eslintrc.js`](https://github.com/elastic/kibana/blob/main/.eslintrc.js) config.
+If youâre not using non-null assertions in your plugin or are starting a new plugin, consider enabling the [`@typescript-eslint/no-non-null-assertion`](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/no-non-null-assertion.md) linting rule for you plugin in the [`.eslintrc.js`](https://github.com/elastic/kibana/blob/main/.eslintrc.js) config.